TD22057/insteon-mqtt/docs/mqtt.md

 ## KeypadLinc

-The KeypadLinc is a wall mounted dimmer control and scene controller.
+The KeypadLinc is a wall mounted on/off or dimmer control and scene controller.
+Basically it combines a on/off or dimmer switch and remote control.
+Dimmers and on/off devices are listed under separate entries in the input confi file which controls the behavior of the group 1 switch.
+The other buttons are treated as on/off switches (see the switch documentation above) but have no load connected to them.
+KeypadLincs are usually configured as 6 button or 8 button devices with the following button number
-Basically it combines a dimmer switch and remote control.
-The dimmer portion of the KeypadLinc uses the dimmer settings (see above).
-The other buttons are treated as switches (see the switch documentation above) but have no load connected to them.
-KeypadLincs are usually configured as 6 button or 8 button devices with the following button number layouts:
+layouts:

 ```
    6 button         8 button